 The What, How, and Why of the ITC

 This incentive makes solar affordable, which has increased solar installations in recent years.
-In fact, since the ITC was first enacted in 2006, it has increased on average by 50 percent annually.
+Since 2006 the ITC has helped solar growth increase by 52 percent annually.

 If those installing solar qualify for the tax credit, it can decrease the cost of the system.
-Before determining who qualifies for the credit, let’s take a look at what the credit entails.
+Before determining who qualifies for the credit, let’s look at what it entails.

-The Federal ITC, also known as the Investment Tax Credit, is a dollar-for-dollar credit on federal taxes.
-This credit takes a percentage of the total cost of the solar installation and pays it to the customer in the form of a tax credit.
+he Federal ITC, also known as the Investment Tax Credit, includes a dollar-for-dollar credit on federal taxes.
+This credit takes a percentage of the total cost of the solar installation and pays it to the customer as a tax credit.

-This credit is only applied to taxes owed to the government.
-If for some reason the customer doesn’t owe taxes, this credit will be useless to them.
+This credit only applies to taxes owed to the government.
+If the customer doesn’t owe taxes, this credit becomes useless to them.

 Residential and Commercial Solar Tax Credit Tiers

-The Federal incentive is divided into two basic solar installation types.
+The Federal incentive divides into two basic solar installation types.
 These include residential and commercial/utility-scale installations.

-In 2022 the incentive decrease will be a little different.
+In 2024 the incentive decreases differently.
 It will no longer exist for residential installations.
-However, large solar installations will still get 10 percent.
+However, large solar installations will still receive 10 percent.

 How to Claim the Federal Solar Tax Credit

-To file for the solar incentive, the 5695 form needs to be filled out.
-This form determines how much the array’s incentive will be.
+To file for the solar incentive, they first need to fill out form 5695.
+This form determines how much the array’s incentive amount.

-It is best practice to keep the 5695 form in a safe spot so it can be easily retrieved when needed.
-These forms along with state and federal TC40 award letters provide proof of accurate filing.
+It’s best practice to keep the 5695 form in a safe spot so you can easily retrieve it.
+These forms, along with state and federal TC40 award letters, provide proof of accurate filing.

 How The Federal Tax Credit Works

-One thing that most don’t understand is that the Federal tax credit isn’t an immediate discount.
-It works more like a mail-in rebate.
+People often confuse how the federal tax credit applies to their solar array.
+It isn’t an immediate discount; it works more like a mail-in rebate.

 A Solar Panel Tax Credit Carryover?

-The best part about this tax credit is that it can carry over from one year to the next.
-If an individual doesn’t owe the federal government, the amount that they have been awarded will carry over to the next year.
+Unlike some tax credits, this one can carry over from one year to the next.
+If an individual doesn’t owe the federal government the awarded amount, it will carry over to the next year.

 Why The Federal Solar Tax Credit is Important

 This tax credit has helped the solar industry boom within the last couple of years.
-However, this tax credit wasn’t meant to last.
+It, however, has an expiration date.

 The Federal Tax Credit for Purchased Solar

-Instead, this credit goes to the solar company from which the array is being leased, since this company owns the modules.
+Instead, this credit goes to the solar company leasing the array.

-If getting the tax credit is important to you, it is best to purchase your solar array.
-You can do this through a loan or with cash.
+If you want the savings from the tax credit, it’s best to purchase your solar array.
+You can do this through a loan or cash.